Looking for some easy holiday decor? These Halloween cones are so simple that even a kid can make them. Perfect for a spooky mantel!

 If you were wondering what the paper cones look like when you are shopping, here they are.
 Very paper.
 Very cone-like.

 Your first step is to paint the bottom of your cones.
-You don’t HAVE to do this, but I like in case a little bit of cone ends up peaking out.
+You don’t HAVE to do this, but I like to in case a little bit of cone ends up peeking out.
 Let the paint dry.

 This tool is going to be your best friend in this project, and is actually one of my favorite tools in the whole world.
 This isn’t the first project I’ve done with the 1″ scallop punch.
 I love this thing.

 You are going to need a television or radio for this part – you need to punch out quite a few scalloped circles from your paper.
 You’ll be covering both cones with them.

 This is the best I could organize – I sorted my little scalloped punched papers into piles, so that I could make sure to know what I have (and get even numbers of each).

 You can start wherever you want to on the cone – you just need to paint some Mod Podge down, smooth a circle down and then Mod Podge over the top.
 You’ll want to overlap your circles.